-At the end of the B.Tech Biotechnology program, the graduates will be able to
+At the end of the B.Tech.
+Biotechnology program, the graduates will be able to

-- 1. Acquire a strong Demonstrate the knowledge in fundamental sciences and engineering that are essential to understand food processing and preservation technology. - 2.
-Demonstrate a working knowledge to apply for advanced food sciences and technologies
+- 1. Demonstrate the knowledge in fundamental sciences and engineering that are essential to understand food processing and preservation technology. - 2.
+Demonstrate a working knowledge to apply for advanced food sciences and technologies.